As amended on December 19, 2022

 Section 4.
 Disqualification

 Any member who changes profession shall be disqualified from membership in the Society at the end of the current Fiscal Year, except when such member remains employed by an individual, partnership, corporation or association engaged in exploration, production, transportation, refining or marketing of oil and/or gas.
+The Executive Committee may approve exceptions to this requirement and allow a member not meeting these employment requirements to remain a Participating Member on an annual basis, in cases where retaining the membership of the individual will provide significant benefit to the Society

 Section 5.
 Expulsion